 The Democratic Party and the Republican Party immediately hold each other responsible for everything and anything they can substantiate whether it’s accurate or not.

 Extremists, nationalists, and others blame the immigrants for things like the lack of jobs in this country.
 Or the impact they have on our schools, hospitals etc:

-But in reality because we are a democracy we can only hold ourselves responsible.
+But in reality because we are a Republic we can only hold ourselves responsible.
 We and we alone voted people into our government and stood by while they governed and spent us into the condition we are in.

 We voted into office politicians who hired and supported people like Jack Harris, the estranged police chief of Phoenix Arizona.